-This form is to be completed ONLY if you have a need for housing and wish to live within the parish.
+This form is to be completed ONLY if you have a need for alternative housing and wish to live within the parish.

-If you know someone currently living elsewhere who would like to live in Claverdon parish please ask them to contact the Rural Housing Enabler (details on back page) to receive a copy of this form.
-They would need to have a local connection, eg currently work in the parish, previously lived in the parish, or have a close relative currently living in the parish.
+If you know anyone currently living elsewhere who would like to return to live in Long Itchington parish please ask them to contact the Rural Housing Enabler (details on back page) to receive a copy of this form.
+They would need to have a strong local connection, eg they work in the parish, previously lived in the parish or have a close relative currently living in the parish.